Aviva Silverman

-Aviva Silverman (born April 8, 1986, NY, NY) is an American artist and activist who works in sculpture and performance.
+Aviva Silverman (born April 8, 1986) is an American artist and activist who works in sculpture and performance.
 Their practice makes use of religion, gender nonconformity, miniatures, and nonhuman actors to investigate existing forms, in particular, technologies of spiritual and political surveillance.
 Silverman has exhibited at numerous galleries and museums including MoMA P.S.1, Atlanta Contemporary, and the Swiss Institute.
 Their work has appeared in Artforum, The New Yorker, BBC Radio, Art in America, Flash Art, and Art Papers.

 Early life and education

 Silverman was born in New York City, in 1986, to Jo Baker and Larry Silverman.
 Silverman was raised in Reform Judaism, under the rabbinical leadership of Rabbi Elyse D. Frishman.
 Silverman's mother was a textile designer and a faux-finish decorator, who painted the Fashion Cafe, Queen Latifah's mother's house, and the United Synagogue of Hoboken, N.J.
 During high school, amid their mother's battle with metastatic cancer, Silverman became a competitive swimmer.
-They won three state championships, competed in the Maccabiah Games and in the Junior Olympics, in Princeton, N.J.
+They won three state championships, competed in the Maccabiah Games and in the Junior Olympics, in Princeton, New Jersey.
 Silverman attended the Maryland Institute College of Art, majoring in sculpture.
 Fellow classmates included the fashion historian/stylist Gabriel Held, director Giselle Bailey, and artist Jacolby Satterwhite.